pcDamasceno/mcp_server_cisco_aci_community/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the `aci-mcp-server` project.
+This document outlines security procedures and general policies for the `cisco_aci_mcp_community` project.

 ## Disclosing a security issue